LindaMangena/alx-zero_day/0x03-git/README.md

-not any empty REAME file
+Updating README.md file on the github GUI